Minister Admits Civil Servants Ignoring Rishi's 'Return to Office' Advice

 Responding to the Chancellor’s words, Gillian Keegan had to sheepishly admit on Times Radio that just 20-25% of her DfE civil servants have returned to the office.
 The government can be confident a fair few Freedom of Information requests have been submitted this morning for other departments’ figures…

-Asked by LBC’s whether the government was asking people to return to the office Gillian Keegan clarified:
+Asked by LBC’s Tom Swarbrick whether the government was asking people to return to the office Gillian Keegan clarified:

 “No, no all we’re saying is it’s safe to go back to the office and we’ve urged businesses to use the summer to be cautious.